 - 1. Parties being required to meet the Performance Assurance Objective; - 2.
 Parties coming under the authority of the UNCs Performance Assurance Committee for actions or omissions that impact the Performance Assurance Objective; - 3.
 Parties being able to Appeal PAC decisions through the UNC Appeals process; - 4.
 Parties being subject to the Performance Assurance Framework Document (PAFD) including Performance Assurance Techniques and decisions of the PAC; - 5.
-Provide information and data to the Performance Assurance Framework Administrator (PAFA) over and above what is already provided through Part K of the IGT UNC; and - 6.
-PAC being able to raise modifications in the IGT UNC as in the UNC and for the same reasons.
+Provide information and data to the Performance Assurance Framework Administrator (PAFA) over and above what is already provided through Part K of the IGT UNC; and

-The intent is to ensure that the PAC has authority over both IGT UNC and UNC parties as they contribute to settlement accuracy and that the PAC may take action to improve accuracy where the actions of those parties impact settlement.
+The intent is to ensure that the PAC has authority over both IGT UNC and UNC Parties as they contribute to Settlement accuracy and that the PAC may take action to improve accuracy where the actions of those parties impact Settlement.